nevendyulgerov/jquery.fancyButton/README.md

-jQuery Fancy Button (fancyButton) is a light-weight button visualization plugin.
+jQuery Fancy Button (fancyButton) is a light-weight, memory-efficient button visualization plugin.
 The plugin exposes a simple API for displaying buttons with nice smooth animations.

 fancyButton has been designed with performance in mind.
 The non-minified version of the plugin is 5 KB, while the minified version is just 2KB.